 The class erupts into giggles as Bonnie, one of the farm’s adorable baby goats leaps like a spastic Superman onto my back for some lovin’ (and hair eating).

 No, this isn’t goats gone wild.
-This is Goat Yoga.
+This is Goat Yoga in Upstate New York.

 Yes, you read that right.
 Goat yoga is a thing — a pretty amazing thing if I do say so myself.
 Yoga already has curative and relaxation powers; couple that with being cuddled by adorable fury animals and it’s as feel-good fun as you can get.

-While I love NYC, these types of getaways are essential to the mental health (read: sanity keeping) of any city dweller.
+While I love NYC, as well as creating my own DIY wellness retreat at home, these types of getaways are essential to the mental health (read: sanity keeping) of any city dweller.

-Actually, this need to escape the high-stress energy that bounces off New York City’s crowded sidewalks and skyscrapers is exactly what led to the creation of Gilbertsville Farmhouse and its gorgeous countryside glamping tents and eclectic yoga offerings.
+Actually, this need to escape the high-stress energy that bounces off New York City’s crowded sidewalks and skyscrapers is exactly what led to the creation of Gilbertsville Farmhouse and its gorgeous countryside glamping tents, eclectic yoga offerings, and fun health and wellness vacation opportunities.

 A Seriously Inspiring Woman